ChillerDragon/ddnet_hotui/README.md

 ## how it looks like when it works

-A sample implementation can be seen [here](https://github.com/ChillerDragon/ddnet/commit/95695caadde37c4201c01c5c8d08f2068d3cfd8b).
+A old less fancy sample implementation can be seen [here](https://github.com/ChillerDragon/ddnet/commit/95695caadde37c4201c01c5c8d08f2068d3cfd8b).

 Here is how your development with hot reloading could look like: